ERTC Eligibility How to Qualify Employee Retention Tax Credit PPP Loan

 Businesses with more than 100 full-time employees will calculate their tax credit only for wages paid to employees for time that was not worked due to the crisis.
 Wages can include cash wages, health care benefits, noncash wages (such as meals and lodging) and contributions to qualified retirement plans.
 The qualified wages used in calculating the credit may not exceed $10,000 per employee, making the maximum allowed credit $5,000 per employee from all quarters of 2020 combined.

 For businesses with fewer than 100 full time equivalents (FTEs), ERTC is based on total qualified wages and health care costs incurred during 2020 and paid by the end of 2021.
 These qualified wages are limited to those actually paid while business operations were suspended or gross receipts declined compared with 2019 levels.
-For lower-paid employees ($5k per FTE ($10k max per employee).
+For lower-paid employees (<$10k qualifying wages), any qualifying benefit costs can be counted towards both ERTC and PPP loans purposes up to $4k.
+The maximum total allowed credit for these employers is $5k per FTE ($10k max per employee).
 Employers may also use payroll taxes instead of free cash flow in order to fund qualifications for these credits.

 The Employee Retention Credit allows businesses that pay their employees’ salaries during this time of crisis an opportunity to gain relief from payroll taxes associated with those salaries or contributions made towards FICA taxes on behalf of their employees via qualified expenses such as healthcare benefits incurred during 2020 up until December 31st 2021 depending on whether they meet the criteria outlined by IRS guidance https://www.irs.gov/newsroom/employee-retention-credit-available-for-many-businesses-financially-impacted-by-covid19.
 See relevant regulations here: https://www.irs.gov/pub/irs_pdf/f7452pc20pdf